How to Maintain or Achieve Healthy Cholesterol Levels

 In order to achieve or maintain desirable cholesterol levels, you first have to know where you stand.
 Your primary care physician can run simple blood tests that will tell you exactly what your levels are.

 Starting a regular exercise program can have many positive effects when it comes to controlling cholesterol.
-Exercise can help raise HDL, lower LDL and triglycerides, help blood flow and pump better throughout your body, send more oxygen to your muscles, and lower your blood pressure.
+Exercise can help raise HDL, lower LDL and triglycerides, improve blood flow throughout your body, send more oxygen to your muscles, and lower your blood pressure.

 Exercising can also help you lose weight and reduce your body mass index (BMI).
 Your healthcare professional can suggest the best type of exercise and frequency to help you reach your goals.

 If you don’t smoke, don’t start.
 And if you do smoke, now is a great time to quit.
-Even after changing your diet and exercise routine, smoking can prevent the improvement of your cholesterol levels.
-Quitting will reveal positive changes in your cholesterol levels and blood pressure.
+Even after changing your diet and exercise routine, smoking can prevent the improvement of your cholesterol levels, while quitting can result in positive changes in your cholesterol levels and blood pressure.
 Exercising will be easier too, and your risk of heart attack and heart disease will decrease over time.

 Follow Your Prescription